 become worry and stress free

-The release effect consists of five gentle sessions that will help you let go of unwanted fear, hurt and of course the symptoms that stem from these negative feelings.
+The release effect consists of three gentle sessions that will help you let go of unwanted fear, hurt and of course the symptoms that stem from these negative feelings.

-The Release Effect is best summed up as a gentle, guided meditation, that helps you let go of all the unwanted, negative feeling triggers that cause you to self sabotage and thus stop you from reaching your full potential.
-The Release Effect works in five relaxing sessions.
+The Release Effect is best summed up as a gentle, guided meditation or light trance state that helps you let go of all the unwanted negative feeling triggers that cause you to self sabotage and thus stop you from reaching your full potential.
+The Release Effect works in three relaxing sessions.
 This is usually enough, although some clients can want to have a top-up session down the track, it’s best to wait at least three to six months before having another session, as you might only be experiencing the old symptoms that will eventually drop away.

 The release effect can help to release your feelings of: helplessness, hurt, anxiety, loneliness, fear of failure, abandonment, guilt, unworthiness, sadness, insecurity, jealousy, hopelessness, fear of fear and blocked etc. The symptoms from these feelings – i.e. anger and procrastination – will eventually drop away as well.
 Feelings of lost, poverty, lack and held back have also been successfully treated.
 If you can be aware that you feel it, you can heal it.